 Are your classroom rules of not blurting out or interrupting being broken non-stop throughout your day?
 Yeah, me too.
 That is what led me to find guaranteed ways to stop students from blurting out in class that you too will be able to add to your classroom management bag of tricks because they are so easy to implement.

-To us it’s obvious.
-You shouldn’t have to tell your students it’s wrong to blurt out in class.
+Most of our classroom’s day is spent talking, collaborating, and engaging in meaningful conversation.
+Encouraging students to share their thinking is vital, however, there are also times that should be spent listening.
+To us, it’s obvious.
+You shouldn’t have to tell your students it’s wrong to blurt out in class during inappropriate times.
 Unfortunately, we do.
 We can either address that blurting out is wrong now, or spend the remainder of the school doing it.

 I introduce why it’s wrong with a good picture book.

 Then we create a blurt chart of why it’s wrong to blurt out during class during inappropriate times.
 Our blurt chart is called, “Blurts Hurt.”
 Students add their reasons and we come to a class consensus that we should not blurt out.
 (We also have a separate discussion on why it’s important to participate and learn how to collaboratively talk with one another.)